 Family Members Receive Limited Training on How to do Things Before Discharge Home.

-Caregivers Learn How to Do Things Through Reading Material
+Caregivers Learn Through Reading Material

 Medical People Speak a Foreign Language

-Many people feel like they have entered a foreign country when they first start interacting with healthcare personnel and programs.
+Many people feel like they have entered a foreign country when interacting with healthcare personnel and programs.
 I get that.
 Healthcare has its own language, dress code, rules, and culture.
-Often when first hearing a difficult diagnosis, the immediate reaction is shock.
+Often when first hearing a difficult diagnosis, the immediate reaction is shocking.
 The brain shuts down to a narrow focus making it easy to get confused.
 If the caregiver is unfamiliar with medical terminology, many words sound similar, and misunderstandings can occur.
 Therefore, families may find themselves attempting new procedures but with incorrect information because they misunderstood the instructions.

-Discharge Instructions on How to do Things Not Always Clear
+Discharge Instructions Are Not Always Clear

 Most healthcare facilities are accredited by the Joint Commission, which requires patients to receive teaching and discharge instructions before they go home.
 However, I usually see pre-printed “one size fits all” forms that are not specific to anyone’s needs.
 They allow the hospital to check the box for regulations but do you little good.
-What you need instead is information accurate to you.
+What you need instead is the information accurate to you.
 All discharge summary sheets should include the following:

 - a list of discharge medications,